 Meanwhile, Chris focused on replacing our fence and expanding the backyard even more.

-Our house has a very cottage-like feel with the cedar-shingled roof and german schmear bricks; an English garden seemed like the perfect fit.
+Our house has a very cottage-like feel with the cedar-shingled roof and German schmear bricks; an English garden looks great with the exterior style of our home.

 Here is what the area looked like before we began building the English garden.
 When you stepped outside of the house into the backyard, the left side of the back patio had a large space that was completely enclosed by tall bushes.